successaje/InterConnectDAO/README.md

 # commands to vote on a proposal

 ## Tokenomics
-The StudentGovernance DAO operates on a governance token (EDU-GOV) system.
+The IC DAO operates on a governance token (ICDAO) system.
 Tokens are distributed based on participation, contribution, and tenure within the DAO.
 Refer to [Tokenomics.md](https://github.com/successaje/InternetConnectDAO/blob/main/Tokenomic.MD) for detailed information.

 ## Contributing
 We welcome contributions from the community!
 To contribute, please follow our Contributing Guidelines.